 For InDesign Server integration with Assets, use a multi-core processor because the session support feature necessary for the integration is not supported on single core systems.

-You can change the default administrator credentials (user name and password) for accessing the InDesign server from your AEM instance without breaking the integration with the Adobe InDesign server.
+You can change the default administrator credentials (user name and password) for accessing the InDesign server from your Experience Manager instance without breaking the integration with the Adobe InDesign server.